A Smoother Transition Into Retirement: Tips From Retirees

 • If possible, ease into retirement over several years.
 Too quick a change is difficult for some to handle, mentally and physically.

 • Don’t approach retirement as you did work.
-You don’t have to follow a 9 to 5 routine.
+You don’t have to follow a 9-to-5 routine.
 You’re free from the clock.
 Slow down.
 Relax.
 Take time to read, to reflect, to enjoy life without hassle.

 • Begin now to put emphasis on the simpler things in life.
 Not only are they worth your full attention, they are usually less expensive to pursue.